 Commonly, hamartomas will appear as otherwise normal-looking breast tissue, but present in nodules within the fibrotic stroma surrounding and extending between individual breast lobules.
 Sometimes hamartomas can obliterate the normal ‘interlobular’ loose stroma.
 In the image of hamartoma below, the histology shows lots of fibrous tissue, with embedded islands of glandular cells, and fat around the outside (in the bottom-left).

-These kind of features, when combined with mammogram and ultrasound images and a clinical understanding of the age and context of the women in question, should suggest probable, and differential diagnosis of hamartoma.
+These kind of features, in combination with mammogram and ultrasound images, and a clinical understanding of the age and context of the women in question, should suggest probable, and differential diagnosis of hamartoma.
 It is highly unlikely that any single diagnostic approach can confidently diagnose breast hamartoma.

 Are Hamartomas worrisome in terms of possible breast cancer?